KSSWSept20/tp/docs/DeveloperGuide.md

 Team size: 4

 1. **Use an ID field as the unique identifier**: The current unique identifier is the `NAME` of the person preventing addition of duplicate names.
 This is too restrictive as persons with the same name are quite common in reality.
 The user may also want to only record the first or last name which may cause more duplicate names.
 We plan to introduce a new `ID` field as a unique identifier for each contact, which will allow duplicate names to be recorded.
 2. **Sync contact updates with reservation**: Currently, when a user edits a contact's `NAME` or `PHONE NUMBER` in the contacts list, these changes are not reflected in existing reservations made for that contact.
 As a result, the reservation records become inconsistent with the updated contact details.
-We plan to enhance this feature by ensuring that any updates to a contact in the contacts or archived list will automatically update the contact's details in the reservation list.
+We plan to enhance this feature by ensuring that any updates to a contact in the contacts or archived list will automatically update the contact's details in the reservations list.
 For example, if the contact John Doe's phone number is updated, all existing reservations under John Doe's name will automatically reflect this new phone number.
 3. **Cascading reservation deletion**: Currently, when a contact is deleted, their existing reservations remain in the address book.
 However, this process can be cumbersome for users, as they must manually delete each reservation individually.
 To enhance user-friendliness, we plan to implement cascading deletion, whereby deleting a contact will also remove all associated reservations automatically.
 4. **Less compulsory fields for add command**: Currently when adding a contact, the user must input the `NAME`, `PHONE`, `EMAIL`and `ADDRESS` of the contact as all these fields are mandatory.
 This requirement can create difficulties if the user lacks information for all these fields.
 We plan to make the `PHONE`, `EMAIL`and `ADDRESS` fields optional, so that it is more convenient for the user to add new contacts.
 5. **Make ‘invalid index’ error messages cover cases where `INDEX` is less than 1 or greater than 2147483647**: The current error message which shows when the `INDEX` is less than 1 and exceeds the maximum integer size is ‘Invalid command format’, which might not be clear for the user.
 We plan to show the error message `The person index provided is invalid` for these cases.